DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/slack.md

 As I mention in the [Talking to yourself digitally](https://github.com/DinisCruz/Book_Generation_Z_Developer/blob/master/content/4.life-patterns/content/talking-to-yourself.md) chapter, the practice of capturing your thoughts and workflows is super important.

-Slack is a great medium to do this, since it empowers to the workflow that we we usually have in when using Word docs (or evernote) to capture notes about what we are doing.
-Here is the workflow:
+Slack is a great medium to do this, since it massively improves the workflow that we we usually have when using Word docs (or services like [Evernote](https://evernote.com/)) to capture notes about what we are doing.

+Here is the workflow I usually use:

+ 1. in Slack describe what I am going to try next
- 1. do something
+ 2. do it
- 2. take screenshot of the latest change
+ 3. take screenshot of the latest change
- 3. go to Slack: Write (if needed) a bit of text about what is it, and paste the screenshot
+ 4. in Slack paste the screenshot
- 4. go back to 1.
+ 5. go back to 1.

-This workflow is really powerful, because what you are doing is capturing how you are thinking (and failing fast) about the problem you are solving.
-This not only will be super useful one day to your future self, but it will help others to understand the steps you took, the challenges you had, the solutions that didn't work, the solutions that work and how to finally go to the final result.
+This workflow is really powerful, because what you are doing is capturing how you are thinking about the problem you are solving (including all the tangents that you tried and didn't work).
+And yes, very often, you will find that it is only you that (initially): asks questions, provides answers, learn from failures and celebrates successes.

+One way to keep sanity is to remember that this information will be super useful one day to your _'future self'_, and that you now have the raw data / screenshots for a great blog post.
+This will help others to understand the steps you took, the challenges you had, the solutions that didn't work, the solutions that did work, and how to arrived at the final result/conclusion.

+This is also how you scale your knowledge and avoid having to answer the same question twice (specially when you create a blog post which makes it really easy to find that content)

-A simpler version of this pattern is when you ask a question in Slack and then once you have the answer, you add the solution (ideally a link to a confluence page where you also capture it)
+A simpler version of this pattern is when you:

+1. ask a question in Slack
+2. find the answer
+3. reply to your own message with the solution

 ### Use Slack when debugging code (as a log collector)

 When you have a bug in your code that you don't understand the root cause, a common practice is to use a [Debugger](https://en.wikipedia.org/wiki/Debugger), which will provide features like breakpoints and code stepping.

-This just about works when you have direct access to the execution environment and you are looking at simple code bases.
-But as soon as you more to distributed systems with lots of moving parts (web services and serverless) you start to have the ability to understand what is happening on what sequence of events.
-Slack gives you an environment that is able to receive logs/messages from internal parts of the execution flow, which can be super powerful if you create helper APIs that make it super easy to do (and provide all sorts of metadata and metrics)
+This just about works when you have direct access to the execution environment and you are looking at simple applications.

+But as soon as you start working on distributed systems with lots of moving parts (for example with multiple web services and serverless functions), you stop having the ability to realy understand what is going on (namely the exact sequence of events and what the data looks like in those intermediate states)

+Slack gives you an environment to receive logs/messages from those internal execution flow and states.
+To make this scale, you should create helper APIs that make it easy to send and receive data from Slack.

-As simple example I use this technique to undertand/debug AWS Lambda functions execution:
+As simple example, here is a Python method that I wrote to help me understand and debug AWS Lambda function's execution:

 ```
 send_to_slack('there are {0} missing ips'.format(len(missing)))

-...
+    ...(do something)...

 send_to_slack('resolving {0} missing ips'.format(len(missing)))

-...
+   ...(do something)...

 send_to_slack('resolved {0} ipdata ips'.format(len(ipdatas)))
 ```